Driving in Northern Ireland – road safety for visitors

 Wait behind the stop line on the carriageway

 Green means you may go on if the way is clear.
-Take special care if you intend to turn left or right and give way to pedestrians who are crossing.
+Take special care if you are going to turn left or right and give way to pedestrians who are crossing.

-A green arrow may be provided in addition to the full green signal if movement in a certain direction is allowed before or after the full green phase.
+A green arrow may be provided as well as the full green signal if movement in a certain direction is allowed before or after the full green phase.